Ubspy/Robotics-Tutorial/readme.md

 myZombie.takeDamage(20);
 ```

 You can do that?
 Yes absolutely.
-Since `Zombie` is a child of `Enemy`, it gets all of its members, all member variables and member functions will also belong to a `Zombie` object.
+Since `Zombie` is a subclass of `Enemy`, it gets all of its members, all member variables and member functions will also belong to a `Zombie` object.
 If you run it, you'll notice the output changes to add:
 ```
 Enemy has died.
 ```